 - Ability to make meaningful contribution to Chatfield College.

-Chatfield College is seeking qualified Adjunct Faculty to teach daytime and evening classes at either our St. Martin, Ohio campus in rural Brown County or our Cincinnati campus located in downtown Cincinnati.
+Chatfield College is seeking qualified Part Time Faculty to teach daytime, evening, or Saturday classes at either our St. Martin, Ohio campus in rural Brown County or our Cincinnati campus located in downtown Cincinnati.

 Chatfield College is a private, Catholic, liberal arts institution offering the Associate of Arts degree and is an equal opportunity employer.
 Chatfield College is a nonprofit institution, fully accredited by The Higher Learning Commission.Apply Now